OlegDzhuraev/Modifiers/README.md

 ## Example
 It shows simple character with Max Health, Regeneration and Defense parameters.
-Also there is a "damager" which have Damage parameter, which will be applied to the character.
+Also there is a "damager" which have Damage and Critical Chance parameters.
+Damage will be applied to the character on left mouse button click.
+Critical chance will be used to make x2 damage, if random value hits the chance.

+All these parameters can be edited or added/removed at all without any code and project recompile.

 ## License
 MIT